 - Check the Blind Receipt box if you wish to process a purchase without a purchase order.
 This will remove the Order tab where items are added to the order; your workflow will then start with Stock Received or Invoice, depending on the chosen input method in Step 3.

 NOTE: If your organisation needs to track costs for Goods Received, Not Invoiced and Goods Invoiced, Not Received, see this article about Enabling Inventory Accrual settings.

 Adding Items to a Purchase Order

 Once the document header has been correctly filled in, you can add items to your purchase order.
 If you selected the Blind Receipt option, you need to add items to either your stock received or invoice tab first.

 There are two fields where items can be added.
-In the upper field, you can add stock items to the order.
-The lower field is for additional costs – any non-inventory or service items (e.g. shipping and handling) that need to be added to the order.
+In the upper field, you can add stock or non-inventory items to the order.
+The lower field is for additional costs – any service items (e.g. shipping and handling) that need to be added to the order.